usdot-jpo-ode/wzdx/create-feed/README.md

 # Creating the Feed
-This directory contains information regarding creation of a WZDx feed, such as the feed format, example feed outputs, and validation tools.
+This directory contains information regarding creation of a WZDx feed, such as the feed format, example feed outputs, JSON schemas, and validation tools.

 ## Feed Format and File Type